Family adventure and fun in Niagara Falls, Canada

 Shopping

-Just Christmas is Canada’s oldest year-round Christmas emporium with just about everything you need to make the holiday season festive.
+Canada’s oldest year-round Christmas emporium has just about everything you need to make the holiday season festive.

 Location: 34 Queen Street, Niagara-on-the-Lake

-Shop for the entire family at the Outlet Collection at Niagara.
-This open-air outlet mall offers brand-name fashion and lifestyle retailers at outlet prices.
+Shop for the entire family at this open-air outlet mall offering brand-name fashion and lifestyle retailers at outlet prices.

 Location: 300 Taylor Road, Niagara-on-the-Lake